gecio/gecio.github.io/docs/_optimist/guided_tour/step24/index.en.md

 ```

-We can check the result of creating the members as follows:
+We can check the status of created members as follows:

 ```bash
 $ openstack loadbalancer member list Beispiel-pool